What You Do

 A normal pattern of PhD research would be:

 - Year 1: University of London postgraduate courses, October-January, in conjunction with RHUL, Brunel and QMUL.
 Beginning research on an experiment in parallel, including attending collaboration meetings.
 Written first year report to be handed in at the beginning of September, with an oral presentation at the end of September.
 National Particle Physics Summer School in September at the end of your first year.

 - Year 2: Research on thesis topic.
 For experimental students, whose experiment is abroad: spend up to a year at the experiment.
 Usually attend an international summer school.
-Oral presentation of progress and plan for thesis presented at the end of the year.
+Plan for thesis presented at the end of the year.